-Figure 15:Implementation of an internal measurement interface as a cascade of an internal measurement device, an internal controller and a direct flexibility interface.
+Figure 15: Implementation of an internal measurement interface as a cascade of an internal measurement device, an internal controller and a direct flexibility interface.

-In a similar way, Figure 15 shows an appliance with an internal measurement interface which can be converted into an appliance with a direct flexibility interface.
+In a similar way,

+Figure 15 shows an appliance with an internal measurement interface which can be converted into an appliance with a direct flexibility interface.
 In the left figure, the appliance uses its internal measurement interface while in the right figure, the internal controller is bypassed to access the direct flexibility interface.

-7.5.5.
+7.7.5.
 INTERFACE SCOPE FOR THE POLICY RECOMMENDATION

 In this section, the 3 different types of flexibility interfaces have been discussed.
 It is shown how the direct flexibility interface can be used as a building block to implement the other types of interfaces.
 Further, it is shown that appliances can be setup internally as a series connection of an internal controller and a direct flexibility interface at the lowest level.
-By making the direct flexibility interface accessible (or bypassing the internal controller), very generic smart appliances can be created which support a multitude of customer use cases and indirectly a multitude of system level use cases.
+By making the direct flexibility interface accessible (or bypassing the internal controller), very generic energy smart appliances can be created which support a multitude of customer use cases and indirectly a multitude of system level use cases.

 Demand response for residential customers is still under development and it is very unclear what direction will be the most interesting for the grid and financially for the customer.
-For that reason, it is important that smart appliances should have an interface which is versatile enough to support multiple business cases.
+For that reason, it is important that energy smart appliances should have an interface which is versatile enough to support multiple business cases.
 This section shows that the direct flexibility interface is an important building block towards versatility.
 The direct flexibility interface is therefore considered an appropriate topic for policy requirements.

 Appliances with an internal measurement interface are typically linked to grid support mechanisms for frequency and/or voltage control.
-These grid support mechanism are typically implemented by local and/or country regulation and result in mandatory rules for certain types of appliances in that area.
+These grid support mechanisms are typically implemented by local and/or country regulation and result in mandatory rules for certain types of appliances in that area.
 Due to its very specific nature, the different interaction with the consumer and mandatory character, standalone demand response use cases with internal measurement interface are not further assessed.

-7.6.
+7.8.
 INTEROPERABILITY SCOPE

 As stated from Task 1 onwards, interoperability is a corner stone for the successful introduction of energy smart appliances.
-Making energy smart appliances interoperable ensures that is possible to use and interchange any energy smart appliance of any brand/vendor in any DR program and any DR control infrastructure in all of EU and EEA.
+Making energy smart appliances interoperable ensures that is possible to use and interchange any energy smart appliance of any brand/vendor in any DR program and any DR control infrastructure in and the whole EEA (European Economic Area) and Switzerland.
 This prevents user vendor lock-ins, both to the vendor or manufacturer of the appliances, and to the energy retailers, and encourages competition and innovation.
 Interoperability is the property that ensures that consumers can choose any/other brands and ensures a level playing field for the industry.
-Achieving interoperability of energy smart appliances is also a clear policy objective defined in line with the communication 'Delivering a New Deal for Energy Consumers' which stresses the importance of giving consumers a wide choice of actions.
+Achieving interoperability of energy smart appliances is also a clear policy objective defined in line with the communication 'Clean Energy For All Europeans' which stresses the importance of providing a fair deal for consumers and with new smart technologies make it possible for consumers - if they chose to do so - to control and actively manage their energy consumption while improving their comfort.

 It is important to mention that the interoperability discussion goes far beyond the scope of this study.
-Although it is important that appliances will be interoperable with future Home Energy Manager systems (HEM's), Customer Energy Manager systems (CEM's), Building Automation Control Systems (BACS), these management systems are not part of this study.
+Although it is important that appliances will be interoperable with future Home Energy Manager systems (HEMs), Customer Energy Manager systems (CEMs), Building Automation Control Systems (BACS), these management systems are not part of this study.
 By defining a set of interoperability requirements at appliance level only, it attempts to break the "chicken and egg" discussion.

-7.6.1.
+7.8.1.
 THE INTEROPERABILITY IN THE HOME ISSUE